topkecleon/telegram-bot-bash/doc/4_expert.md

 export 'LANG=de_en_US.UTF-8'
 export 'LANGUAGE=den_US.UTF-8'
 ```
-3. make shure your bot scripts use the correct  settings, eg. include the lines above at the beginning of your scripts
+3. make sure your bot scripts use the correct  settings, eg. include the lines above at the beginning of your scripts

-To display all availible locales on your system run ```locale -a | more```.
+To display all available locales on your system run ```locale -a | more```.
 [Gentoo Wiki](https://wiki.gentoo.org/wiki/UTF-8)

 #### Bashbot UTF-8 Support
 Bashbot handles all messages transparently, regardless of the charset in use.
 The only exception is when converting from JSON data to strings.